Eczema: Causes, Symptoms, and How It Affects the Skin

 For example, someone may have atopic dermatitis but also react to irritants, leading to contact dermatitis symptoms.

-This overlap can make eczema feel unpredictable.
+This overlap can make it feel unpredictable.

 Understanding these distinctions helps guide appropriate care and avoids unnecessary treatments.